 Linapacan is a beautiful area off the beaten path and about half way between El Nido and Coron.
-The easiest and least expensive way to get here is by Jessabel ferry (details below).
+The easiest and least expensive way to get here is by Jessabel ferry (details below – not operating until October!).
 A big safe banca boat with capacity for 80 people, but they do not make a regular stop in our harbour, so you need to contact me so I can arrange for them to stop in the ocean and transfer you to a smaller local boat which can take you either to my island or to San Miguel (or elsewhere locally).
-1000p to get you to Linapacan and then another 1000p for a boat (price is per boat and not per person) to transfer you locally.
+1000p to get you to Linapacan and then another 500p/pax for a boat to transfer you locally.

 Then there is the Atienza ferry which runs between Manila and Linapacan (apparently does not stop in Coron), and now apparently also between El Nido and Linapacan (check details below).

-And lastly but most interesting you can hire a private boat for around 30,000p for a four day tour between El Nido and Coron.
+And lastly but most interesting, you can hire a private boat (depending on the number of passengers, can be less than $20 a day), between El Nido and Coron.
 There are tons of beautiful islands and things to explore, such as caves, the Spanish fortress, cliff diving into the ocean, and fantastic snorkeling in the clearest waters in the world.

 Or in El Nido you can get tickets and details from The Og’s Pension or The Artcafe Boutique near the pier.

 Atienza Shipping Lines (contact below)

 Pictures below from their Coron office, March 2018: